-The Mandatory Monday Memes To Get Us Going This Week
+Mandatory Memes of the Week 9-9-2019

 It’s Monday again and we’re sure you’re feeling just like us when we remember the glory that was the weekend.
 The march to the next weekend is an arduous one we take on as a routine, but that doesn’t make it any easier.
 You know what does make it easier?
 Memes, that’s what.
-The Mandatory Monday Memes are here to brighten up your early week blues, so strap up and let’s get galloping to Friday by getting our scroll on.
+The best ones of the week are here to brighten up your early week blues, so strap up and let’s get galloping to Friday by getting our scroll on.

 Mandatory Laughs: Gaming Memes of the Week For 9-5-2019